 First Day Vitamins questionable health claim 2

-However, no proof is provided for this claim.
 We haven’t come across any evidence published by the brand that their ingredients are any more or less absorbable than the ingredients in other multivitamins.

-Real Users Review First Day Vitamins
+Real People Try First Day Vitamins

 A YouTube creator named “Mamie Elizabeth” shared her experience giving these vitamins to her kids: